codecov/codecov-api/README.md

 Make sure to have all the requirements from `requirements.txt` installed.

+### Deploying

+All work merged into the `master` branch is immediately deployed to the production environment.

 ### Secret and Credential Management

 This project should store no secrets or credentials in its source.
 If you need to add to / modify / setup secrets for this project, contact Eli and he'll get you started.